Economy of Liverpool

 The economy of Liverpool encompasses a wide range of economic activity that occurs within and surrounding the city of Liverpool, England.

 With a population of over 1.3 million in its Larger Urban Zone, and a metropolitan area population of 2,241,000, Liverpool is one of the largest cities in the United Kingdom and sits at the centre of the broader Merseyside economic area, which is itself one of the two core economies of the North west of England.

-In 2017 the Liverpool City Region experienced the UK's highest growth in real GVA, increasing by 3.3%.
+In 2017, the Liverpool City Region experienced the UK's highest growth in real GVA, increasing by 3.3%.

+Economic output

+In 2021, the gross value added for Liverpool was £14.29 billion and gross domestic product was £15.91 billion.

 Service sector

 In common with much of the rest of the UK today, Liverpool's economy is dominated by service sector industries, both public and private.
 In 2007, over 60% of all employment in the city was in the public administration, education, health, banking, finance and insurance sectors.

-Public administration, Education and Health

-Public Administration, Education and Health are combined, the single largest employment sector within Liverpool's economy, accounting for approximately 40% of all jobs in the city.
-Despite a recent fall in the number of jobs, the level of employment in these sectors remains higher than the average for the other core cities of England.
+Health and social care

+The health and social care sector represents the single largest industry within Liverpool in terms of economic output, making-up 7% (£1.66m) of regional gross value added (GVA) (December 2019 basic prices).
+The sector is also the single largest employer, representing 16.7% (32,804 jobs) of all employment within the city in 2011.

+Public administration

 Liverpool is an important centre for public administration having offices from several government departments and non-departmental public bodies, in addition to local government agencies.
 Agencies such as HM Passport Office, Criminal Records Bureau, and Her Majesty's Revenue and Customs all have offices in the city.